 BMW has just revealed another one of its concept cars.
 This time, however, the new I Vision Circular concept car is reported to be completely recyclable.

-According to the German automobile giant, the car is specifically made for an electric kind of city and is made from reusable materials.
-This means that the new i Vision Circular concept car is 100% recyclable.
+According to the German automobile giant, the car is made for an electric kind of city and made from reusable materials.
+This means that the new I Vision Circular concept car is 100% recyclable.

 Showcased during the Munich Auto Show, the company says that the car comes with an all-solid-state battery, manufactured from reusable materials as well.

-In a bid to ensure that the car is completely recyclable, BMW did not use any chrome, leather, paint, or any such materials that will not be reusable.
+To ensure that the car is completely recyclable, BMW did not use chrome, leather, paint, or any such materials that will not be reusable.

 Furthermore, the BMW i Vision Circular will avoid bonded connections or complex linking.
 It will rather make use of smart connections like press studs, cords, or quick-release buttons.

-Truly, this new concept car is quite unique in its design but it somehow still maintains some of the trademark designs that the BMW is well known for.
+Truly, this new concept car is quite unique in its design, but it somehow still maintains some of the trademark designs that BMW is well known for.

 Fingers remain crossed as we patiently anticipate this amazing masterpiece from the stable of BMW.

 If you liked this article and would be interested in much more new information, trends, and related news, kindly follow TechGenyz across all our social media platforms.